MechSE MakerWorks Club

 Space Director: Benjamin Tsao (btsao3@illinois.edu)

 Hi, I’m Ben.
-I am a junior in Mechanical Engineering with a minor in Electrical Engineering.
+I am a senior in Mechanical Engineering with a minor in Electrical Engineering.
 I participate in robotics research with the Construction Engineering Research Laboratory and I have been a volunteer for FIRST Lego League events.
 Professionally, I have had work experience at various companies such as NASA and Acutronic Aerospace.
 My favorite part of volunteering is meeting new people and seeing what people make.
-Lastly, I am one of the project directors for Makerworks’ new EOH team.
+Lastly, I am one of the project directors for Makerworks’ EOH team.

 Education Director: Lilian Abbed (labbe2@illinois.edu)

-HR & Wellness Director: Shreyas Malladi (scm10@illinois.edu)
+HR & Wellness Co-Director: Shreyas Malladi (scm10@illinois.edu)

-I'm Shreyas, a sophomore in Mechanical Science & Engineering; I'm also currently pursuing an International Minor in Engineering.
+I'm Shreyas, a junior in Mechanical Science & Engineering; I'm also currently pursuing an International Minor in Engineering.
 I come from Bay Area, CA and my interests encapsulate everything from robotics to geopolitics.
 If you're interested in joining MechSE MakerWorks–or if you have any general inquiries–please reach out!

 Communications Director: Katie Zobus (kzobus2@illinois.edu)